Lloyd Pierce: Personal life

 Pierce graduated from Santa Clara University with a degree in business management.
 After graduation, he was a special education teacher for Pinnacle Academy in Santa Clara and also worked for a local financial services firm.

 He married his wife Melissa in 2015 and the two first had a child in 2018.
-Pierce missed three games of the 2020–21 season due to birth of his third child.
+Pierce missed three games of the 2020–21 season due to birth of his second child.